weiwensangsang/ethereum-core/ethereum/why-we-want-a-new-blockchain.md

 #### Pros and Cons about Bitcoin

-Despite some new use cases, such as China developing a crypto RMB based on blockchain and claiming that government allocations can reach the grassroots without any third-party involvement, some people's perception of blockchain is still getting rich overnight and gambling..
+Despite some new use cases, such as China developing a crypto RMB based on blockchain and claiming that government allocations can reach the grassroots without any third-party involvement, some people's perception of blockchain is still getting rich overnight and gambling.

 The high valuation of Bitcoin, which is the highest valued cryptocurrency, has largely influenced people's fascination with blockchain technology.
 However, from 2022 to 2023, the price of Bitcoin fell by about 70% and the financing of the blockchain industry suffered a significant decline as a result.